better-feedback/better-issues-json/.github/ISSUE_TEMPLATE/bounty.md

 ---
 name: Bounty
 about: Bounty for the community developers
-title: '[Bounty] '
+title: "[Bounty] "
-labels: 'Bounty: Open'
+labels: "Bounty: Open"
 assignees:
 ---